Serial Communications (SC) Family Guide

 Serial wiring depends on the protocol you program and on the per-module pinout, so the exact TX/RX pins always come from that module’s manual.
 The setup pattern is the same for every SC module:

-- Seat the module in a slot on your NAI motherboard or system.
+- Identify the module’s slot number on your NAI motherboard or system.

 - Bring the channel signals out through the breakout board, where the slot’s pins appear as generic IO# numbers.